DebopriyaGhosh-1990/Telecom-Churn-Prediction-using-Classification-Algorithm/README.md

 ### Documents uploaded:

 1. Ipython Nootbook with all classification modeling
-2. A word document containing model recommendation for good predictive model and good interpretable model
+2. A pdf document containing model recommendation for good predictive model and good interpretable model